Kalessia/dispersion_kilobots/README.md

 ***To run an analysis :***
 - run a simulation on Kilombo
-- run *dispersion_kilobots/simulationAnalysis/simulationAnalysis_nonRestrictedVoronoi.py* for not limited Voronoi regions or *dispersion_kilobots/simulationAnalysis/simulationAnalysis_restrictedVoronoi.py* for limitd Voronoi regions
+- run *dispersion_kilobots/simulationAnalysis/simulationAnalysis_nonRestrictedVoronoi.py* for not limited Voronoi regions or *dispersion_kilobots/simulationAnalysis/simulationAnalysis_restrictedVoronoi.py* for limited Voronoi regions
 - find results and plot in *dispersion_kilobots/simulationAnalysis/results*